 To work it out, you divide your market share by that of your biggest competitor.
 If you’re market leader, you divide your share by the market #2.
-Your RMS score will be over 1.
+Your RMS score will be >1.
 If you’re not market leader, you divide your share by the market leader.
-Your RMS score will be below 1.
+Your RMS score will be <1.

 In market attractiveness models, having a high RMS in a segment makes it more attractive.
 You’re already strong in that segment.
-You have an existing base of customers, and you focus on loyalty rather than winning new business.
+You have an existing customer base, and you focus on building loyalty over winning new customers.

 In this case however, we couldn’t use RMS as we were new to each segment, so had zero share to start.